Chalcorana raniceps — Jade-backed Stream Frog

 Some other names for this species:

 This is Borneo's equivalent to the mainland's Chalcorana labialis.
 The taxonomic history is too confusing for me to repeat here.
-Note that Chalcorana megalonesa, which is also reasonably widespread in Borneo, looks basically exactly the same except that it is somewhat larger.
-So any of the frogs I've identified here might really be that species.
-I've relied on my memory of their sizes to guess which is which.
+Note that Chalcorana megalonesa, which is also reasonably widespread in Borneo, looks basically exactly the same except that it is somewhat larger and tends to have a brownish back rather than a greenish back.
+So take my IDs of this species with an even larger grain of salt than usual.

 Hmm, this frog is perhaps a bit of a mystery.
 Chalcorana raniceps is described on Frogs of Borneo as "a small green frog, sometimes with brown back".
 To my non-professional eyes, this frog looks extremely similar to C. raniceps in all ways except a total lack of green.
 But I don't see any other candidates.
 My best guess is that it is just an unusual color variation of C. raniceps, but who knows?

 A reasonably small green frog, with a slightly brownish back.
 But maybe it is Chalcorana megalonesa instead?